tominjessil/tominjessil/README.md

 # 💫 About Me:
-I'm a software engineering graduate from Victoria University, New Zealand
+🇳🇿 I'm a software engineering graduate from Victoria University, New Zealand.

 # 💻 Tech Stack: